torvalds/linux/Documentation/driver-api/pm/devices.rst

-runtime suspend at the beginning of the ``suspend_late`` phase of system-wide suspend (or in the ``poweroff_late`` phase of hibernation), when runtime PM has been disabled for it, under the assumption that its state should not change after that point until the system-wide transition is over.
-If that happens, the driver's system-wide resume callbacks, if present, may still be invoked during the subsequent system-wide resume transition and the device's runtime power management status may be set to "active" before enabling runtime PM for it, so the driver must be prepared to cope with the invocation of its system-wide resume callbacks back-to-back with its ``->runtime_suspend`` one (without the intervening ``->runtime_resume`` and so on) and the final state of the device must reflect the "active" status for runtime PM in that case.
+runtime suspend at the beginning of the ``suspend_late`` phase of system-wide suspend (or in the ``poweroff_late`` phase of hibernation), when runtime PM has been disabled for it, under the assumption that its state should not change after that point until the system-wide transition is over (the PM core itself does that for devices whose "noirq", "late" and "early" system-wide PM callbacks are executed directly by it).
+If that happens, the driver's system-wide resume callbacks, if present, may still be invoked during the subsequent system-wide resume transition and the device's runtime power management status may be set to "active" before enabling runtime PM for it, so the driver must be prepared to cope with the invocation of its system-wide resume callbacks back-to-back with its ``->runtime_suspend`` one (without the intervening ``->runtime_resume`` and so on) and the final state of the device must reflect the "active" runtime PM status in that case.

 During system-wide resume from a sleep state it's easiest to put devices into the full-power state, as explained in :file:`Documentation/power/runtime_pm.txt`.